-Countries should review the adequacy of laws and regulations that relate to non-profit organizations which the country has identified as being vulnerable to terrorist financing abuse.
-Countries should apply focused and proportionate measures, in line with the risk-based approach, to such NPOs to protect them from terrorist financing abuse, including:
+Countries should identify the organisations which fall within the FATF definition of non-profit organisations (NPOs) and assess their terrorist financing risks.
+Countries should have in place focused, proportionate and risk-based measures, without unduly disrupting or discouraging legitimate NPO activities, in line with the risk-based approach.
+The purpose of these measures is to protect such NPOs from terrorist financing abuse, including:

-- a. by terrorist organizations posing as legitimate entities; - b. by exploiting legitimate entities as conduits for terrorist financing, including for the purpose of escaping asset-freezing measures; and - c. by concealing or obscuring the clandestine diversion of funds intended for legitimate purposes to terrorist organizations.
+- 1. by terrorist organisations posing as legitimate entities; - 2. by exploiting legitimate entities as conduits for terrorist financing, including for the purpose of escaping asset-freezing measures; and - 3. by concealing or obscuring the clandestine diversion of funds intended for legitimate purposes to terrorist organisations.